IJPC Staff Members

 After graduating from Loyola University Chicago, Allison accompanied students and Salvadorans during her time with the Casa de la Solidaridad in El Salvador.
 There, she learned about the collective power of community and gained a love of the Spanish language.
 Allison received her Master of Social Work from Boston College and stayed in Boston to work as a community organizer doing domestic violence prevention work.
 After moving to Cincinnati, to be closer to family, Allison was thrilled to find a home with IJPC in 2014 as the organization continues to grow.
 During her tenure, the organization has responded to an increasingly volatile political climate, engaged in an 83 mile walk to stop executions, hosted many rallies for immigrant rights, and created the Rethinking Racism initiative.
-She spends her time outside of the office with her family, including her husband, two children, and two goats.
-She also enjoys quilting and letter writing.
+She spends her time outside of the office with her family, including her husband, two children, and chocolate lab.
+She enjoys gardening and letter writing.

 Samantha joins IJPC with a passion for carving out spaces for people to find and use their voice to create change.
 Samantha spent the last few years as a community organizer for a local grassroots organization that is working on environmental, economic and social justice issues here in Hamilton County.
 Originally raised in Findlay, Samantha attended the University of Indianapolis to earn a degree in social work.
 While there, she witnessed the power of many voices coming together to advocate for better public policy.
 Samantha was eager to learn more and received her Master of Social Work with a concentration in community & economic development from Washington University in St. Louis.
 Samantha enjoys cuddling with her cat, Minerva, and playing the clarinet with the Queen City Freedom Band.

 IJPC Board Members